beckl060/Project-Bruni/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## If it's your first time running the project, run the following command in the the project directory (terminal)

+### `npm install -save`

 ## Available Scripts

-In the project directory, you can run:
+To run the app locally,iIn the project directory, you can run:

 ### `npm start`